(1) Do build up social capital before you try to spend it.

 (30) Don’t send a connection request without customizing.

 I’d rather say “Let’s!” than send no message at all.
 Don’t say “I stumbled across your profile” when connecting.
 It makes you sound like you are literally stumbling through life.
 Say something like “I was researching X on LinkedIn and found you” or “I was exploring Y and this led me to you”.
 Be deliberate and strategic instead of haphazard and accidental.
 You want the recipient to accept your invitation, right?
 Then spend a few seconds to say why they should.

 Full disclosure – I’m not perfect, I’ve done 3 of the ‘Don’t’s’.
-A free profile review to the first person to guess which 3.
+Can you guess which 3?